Faisal Devji

-Early life and education
+Life and career

 Devji was born in Dar es Salaam in 1964 to a family of western Indian origin.
 His undergraduate education was at the University of British Columbia, where he received double honors in history and anthropology.
 He received his PhD from the University of Chicago with his dissertation Muslim Nationalism: Founding Identity in Colonial India and was chosen to be a Junior Fellow at the Harvard Society of Fellows.
+His doctoral supervisor was Fazlur Rahman Malik.

+After leaving Harvard he became head of graduate studies at the Institute of Ismaili Studies in London.
+Devji returned to academic life in 2003, holding faculty positions at the University of Chicago, Yale University and The New School before joining the University of Oxford in 2009.
+Initially appointed a Reader in South Asian History, he was awarded the Title of Distinction of Professor of Indian History by the university in September 2018.
+In Michaelmas term 2025 he will take up the newly-renamed position of Beit Professor of Global and Imperial History at Balliol College, Oxford.

 Devji is Zanzibari, and is now a Canadian citizen.

-Career
+In addition to his Oxford professorship, he is a senior fellow at the Institute for Public Knowledge (New York University) and Yves Oltramar Chair at the Graduate Institute of International and Development Studies in Geneva.

+Research

 Devji's multidisciplinary work grounds empirical historical issues in philosophical questions.
-He has taught at The New School in New York City.
-He has taught at Yale University.

 In 2005, Cornell University Press published his Landscapes of the Jihad: Militancy, Morality, Modernity, exploring the ethical content of jihad as opposed to its more widely studied purported political content.
 The book draws a distinction between the majority of Islamic fundamentalist organizations concerned with the establishing of states and al-Qaeda with its decentralized structure and emphasis on moral rather than political action.
 His next book was The Terrorist in Search of Humanity: Militant Islam and Global Politics, published by Columbia University Press in October 2008.

-Since 2009, Devji is University Reader in Modern South Asian History, Oxford University.
-He also is a senior fellow at the Institute for Public Knowledge (New York University) and Yves Oltramar Chair at the Graduate Institute of International and Development Studies in Geneva.